biocodices/bed_to_tabix/README.md

 ## Requirements

+- A working Internet connection without any weird proxy settings.
+I know `tabix` doesn't work in some University network settings.
 - Python 3.5 or greater.
 You can download and install from [Anaconda](https://www.continuum.io/downloads)
 - `tabix` and `bgzip` command line utilities (>= 1.3.2).
-You can download and install both from [htslib.org](http://www.htslib.org/download).
+You can download both from [htslib.org](http://www.htslib.org/download).
 Choose the `htslib` package to download.
 If you have an old `tabix` version, update it, since the command line interface changed from older versions.
-After downloading the package:
-- A working Internet connection without any weird proxy settings.
-I know `tabix` doesn't work in some University network settings.
+- `bcftools`.
+You can download it from the same link as `tabix`, [htslib.org](http://www.htslib.org/download).

+After downloading the package, you can install it with these commands (replace `htslib` with `bcftools` to install the latter):

 ```bash
 tar xvf htslib-1.3.2.tar.bz2  # Replace with the exact filename you downloaded